kunokdev/cra-runtime-environment-variables/README.md

 ![](https://cdn-images-1.medium.com/max/1600/1*kK7Ss5ODlukXgsLNuYh0Lg.png)

-Lastly, let’s create our docker-compose file.
+Lastly, let's create our docker-compose file.
 You will usually have different docker-compose files depending on environment and you will use `-f` flag to select which file to use.